Friday 8 May

 Tickets on a sliding scale: £8 | £6 | £3

-What to expect: Carolyn will begin the workshop with a brief introduction to the exhibition and discuss how we might use Anderson Borba’s works as a portal and guide from which to write.
-Carolyn will then lead the group through the exhibition, providing prompts to help inspire some creative written responses to some of the works.
-The group will then come together to write and share work and reflect on the experience of writing in this way.
+What to expect: Carolyn will begin with a brief introduction to the exhibition and discuss ways of using Anderson Borba’s works as as a portal and guide from which to write.
+Participants will then spend time in the exhibition with a series of guided prompts before coming together to write, share work and reflect on the experience of writing in response to art.

 Who is it for?
-The workshop will be for all abilities.
+Suitable for all abilities.
 No previous experience of creative writing is required.

 What to bring: All materials will be provided.

-Refreshments: There will be a short break in the session, and we will provide refreshments.
-Please let us know if you have any dietary requirements when you book.
+Refreshments: There will be a short break in the session, and refreshments will be provided.
+Please let us know if you have any dietary requirements when booking.

 Access

-If you have any access requirements or questions, please be in touch with our colleague Emma: emma@campleline.org.uk or 01848 331 000
+If you have any access requirements or questions, please contact Emma at emma@campleline.org.uk or 01848 331 000

 Reaching us